lodelestra-edu/docker-introduction-training/training2_subject.md

 @.
 You must create a container with the Spring framework website 'sagan'.
 The Spring website is a demonstration and open source site for the Spring framework.
 You can checkout the code from github: https://github.com/spring-io/sagan.git .
     - You can build a jar from the sagan project.
     - Your can use a java 8 official image from dockerHub.
-    - Use your imagination... (or the spring documentation for Docker)
+    - Use your imagination... (or Spring's documentation for Docker)